jacobmetter/Active-Directory-Lab/README.md

 <img width="1076" height="890" alt="image" src="https://github.com/user-attachments/assets/709a8ed1-aad4-42d2-84ca-f0c036174f3e" />

-For clarity, rename "Ethernet" to "External Internet" and "Ethernet 2" to "Internal Network" for clarity.
+For clarity, rename "Ethernet" to "External Internet" and "Ethernet 2" to "Internal Network".
 Click on "Internal Network" and go to properties>Internet Protocol Version 4 (TCP/IPv4) and manually give it an IP address of 176.16.0.1 with a /24 subnet mask.
 For the perferred DNS server use loopback address of 127.0.01.

 <img width="1075" height="891" alt="image" src="https://github.com/user-attachments/assets/595d6f62-36c0-4f52-91aa-2dd4142e879b" />

 ### External Network
-Our external network is already connected because from the VirtualBox settings we have it configured so Adapter 1 uses NAt.
+Our external network is already connected because from the VirtualBox settings we have it configured so Adapter 1 uses NAT.
 There is no further configuration for our External Network

 <img width="943" height="922" alt="image" src="https://github.com/user-attachments/assets/91b9daf1-bd94-4322-b9db-df53147bed67" />